opencv/opencv/modules/imgproc/doc/filtering.rst

 --------
 .. c:function:: void blur( const Mat\& src, Mat\& dst,           Size ksize, Point anchor=Point(-1,-1),           int borderType=BORDER_DEFAULT )

-    Smoothes image using normalized box filter
+    Smoothes an image using the normalized box filter.

-    :param src: The source image
+    :param src: Source image.

-    :param dst: The destination image; will have the same size and the same type as  ``src``
+    :param dst: Destination image of the same size and type as  ``src`` .

-    :param ksize: The smoothing kernel size
+    :param ksize: Smoothing kernel size.

-    :param anchor: The anchor point.
-The default value  ``Point(-1,-1)``  means that the anchor is at the kernel center
+    :param anchor: Anchor point.
+The default value  ``Point(-1,-1)``  means that the anchor is at the kernel center.

-    :param borderType: The border mode used to extrapolate pixels outside of the image
+    :param borderType: Border mode used to extrapolate pixels outside of the image.

-The function smoothes the image using the kernel:
+The function smoothes an image using the kernel:

 .. math::